A Reliable Guide to Plan Vacation with Accessible Transit

 If you require ground transportation to or from the terminal, it is advised you arrange this is advance.
 A ground transportation company can easily transport folding wheelchairs, walkers and other small mobility aids.
 If your mobility aid is too large and the company cannot accompany you, they are expected to offer an alternative at no extra cost”.

 • Medical clearance: When travelling medical clearance isn’t usually needed.
-When travelling with a disability, you do not need to disclose the details of your disability, but there are exceptions.
-“For example, if you use a wheelchair or scooter or require an oxygen tank, you may need to discuss your disability with the transportation company your using.
+When traveling with a disability, you do not need to disclose the details of your disability, but there are exceptions.
+“For example, if you use a wheelchair or scooter or require an oxygen tank, you may need to discuss your disability with the transportation company you are using.
 Be clear on exactly what services you need and ask about what services are available”.

-• Service animals: When travelling there shouldn’t be a charge for your service animal.
-“You may need to confirm with the company providing your transportation that your service animals has been trained for its role, show the company its training certificate and to ensure that your service animal is properly harnessed.
+• Service animals: When traveling there shouldn’t be a charge for your service animal.
+“You may need to confirm with the company providing your transportation that your service animal has been trained for its role, show the company its training certificate, and to ensure that your service animal is properly harnessed.
 You can ask the company to make sure there is enough floor space for your service animal to remain at your feet.
-Check to make sure you know about the different regulations for your service animal when travelling, especially to another country.
+Check to make sure you know about the different regulations for your service animal when traveling, especially to another country.

 Vacation time!: You’re vacation has begun!
 You’ll be at your destination soon!
 There are some issues that could arise along the way, starting with your ride to the terminal.
-If you aren’t travelling with friends or family, checking ahead for information about parking areas, drop-off and pick-up areas and other accessible transportation services.
+If you aren’t traveling with friends or family, check ahead for information about parking areas, drop-off and pick-up areas, and other accessible transportation services.
 “Terminals provide this information by phone or on their websites.
 You should plan your ride ahead of time”.

 2. Checking-in: At the time of check-in, “confirm that you will receive the services you requested.
 Bring the document that confirms the services you requested in case anything isn’t clear.
 You can ask the staff to assist you through the terminal all the way to your seat.
 If you have a service animal, ask to be guided to an area where it can relieve itself, if needed”.

-• Mobility aids: Depending if your using a wheelchair or other mobility aids, the transportation company you’re using may need time to prepare properly before the trip.
+• Mobility aids: Depending if you’re using a wheelchair or other mobility aids, the transportation company you’re using may need time to prepare properly before the trip.
 “Between check-in and boarding, you may need to transfer to a boarding wheelchair.
 You may ask to delay this if necessary, ask for help to make your way to the boarding gate.
 You may ask how your mobility aid will be stored.
-If your travelling by train, the company your using may ask you to transfer to a smaller wheelchair if your mobility aid won’t fit into the rail car.
+If you’re traveling by train, the company you’re using may ask you to transfer to a smaller wheelchair if your mobility aid won’t fit into the rail car.
 Trains also have limited storage and not all trains can store mobility aids.
 You may need to transfer to a seat, or take another train if your mobility aid is too large”.

 • Security screening: You may be required to go “through a security screening process depending on the type of travel you’re using.
 Screening officers may want to see your boarding pass, and may ask to see any prescriptions you need to bring on board.
 In Canadian airports, it is under the Canadian Air Transport Security Authority (CATSA) officers who screen passengers entering the secure zones and boarding areas.
 Wider mobility aids may not fit through screening areas, and some passengers with disabilities need to avoid metal detectors.
 There also may be special procedures for service animals”.